Nutrition

 Muscle development

-Whey is known to promote muscle development thanks to its high content of essential amino acids, notably BCAAs (leucine, isoleucine and valine), which are fundamental for protein synthesis and muscle repair.
+Whey is known to promote muscle growth thanks to its high content of essential amino acids, including BCAAs (leucine, isoleucine and valine), which are fundamental for protein synthesis and muscle repair.

 Athletes who incorporate whey into their diet often see faster increases in muscle mass , especially when combined with heavy weight training.